+To reduce the development of drug-resistant bacteria and maintain the effectiveness of vancomycin and other antibacterial drugs, vancomycin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

+DESCRIPTION

-Rx only To reduce the development of drug-resistant bacteria and maintain the effectiveness of vancomycin and other antibacterial drugs, vancomycin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
-DESCRIPTION Vancomycin Hydrochloride for Injection, USP, intravenous, is a chromatographically purified tricyclic glycopeptide antibiotic derived from Amycolatopsis orientalis (formerly Nocardia orientalis) and has the molecular formula $C{66}H{75}Cl_2N_9O{24} \cdot HCl$.
-The molecular weight is 1485.74; 500 mg of the base is equivalent to 0.34 mmol, 750 mg of the base is equivalent to 0.67 mmol.
-Vancomycin hydrochloride has the following structural formula:
+Vancomycin Hydrochloride for Injection, USP, intravenous, is a chromatographically purified tricyclic glycopeptide antibiotic derived from Amycolatopsis orientalis (formerly Nocardia orientalis) and has the molecular formula $C{66}H{75}Cl_2N_9O{24} \cdot HCl$.
+The molecular weight is 1485.74; 500 mg of the base is equivalent to 0.34 mmol, 750 mg of the base is equivalent to 0.51 mmol, and 1 g of the base is equivalent to 0.67 mmol.

+Vancomycin Hydrochloride has the following structural formula:

-The vials contain sterile vancomycin hydrochloride equivalent to either 500 mg, 750 mg, or 1 g vancomycin activity.
-Vancomycin hydrochloride is a white to tan lyophilized powder.
+The ADD-VantageTM vials contain sterile vancomycin hydrochloride equivalent to either 500 mg, 750 mg, or 1 g vancomycin activity for reconstitution in the ADD-Vantage flexible diluent container containing 5% dextrose injection or 0.9% sodium chloride injection.
+Vancomycin Hydrochloride is a white to tan lyophilized powder.
 May contain hydrochloric acid and/or sodium hydroxide for pH adjustment.
-When reconstituted with Sterile Water for Injection, USP, it forms a clear, light to dark tan solution with a pH of 4.0 (2.5 to 4.5).
+When reconstituted in water, it forms a clear, light to dark tan solution with a pH of 4.0 (2.5 to 4.5).
 This product is oxygen sensitive.

-Solutions of vancomycin hydrochloride reconstituted with Sterile Water for Injection, USP contain no bacteriostat and are intended for use only as a single-dose injection.
-When smaller doses are required, the unused portion should be discarded.
-After reconstitution with Sterile Water for Injection, FURTHER DILUTION IS REQUIRED BEFORE USE (see DOSAGE AND ADMINISTRATION).
-Vancomycin hydrochloride is prepared as a solution and lyophilized in its final container.
+The solutions contain no bacteriostat, antimicrobial agent (except vancomycin) or buffer and are intended for use only as a single-dose injection only with the ADD-Vantage Flexible Diluent Container.
+AFTER RECONSTITUTION.

+FURTHER DILUTION IS REQUIRED BEFORE USE (see DOSAGE AND ADMINISTRATION).